 Narwal made his debut in the Pro Kabaddi League in 2014 for the U Mumba team.
 In his debut season, he was the second-highest scorer for his team with 97 raid points.
 He was also named the “Emerging Player of the Season”.

-Deepak Niwas Hooda is an Indian kabaddi player.
+Deepak Niwas Hooda is one of the best kabaddi player in india.
 He was born on 2 February 1994 in Nizampur village, Rohtak district of Haryana.
 Deepak started playing kabaddi at the age of 12.
 He made his debut for India in 2014.
 He plays for the Patna Pirates in the Pro Kabaddi League.
 He was the captain of India’s kabaddi team that won the 2016 World Cup.

 Deepak is a versatile player who can play both as a raider and defender.
 He is known for his quick reflexes and ability to read the game well.
 He is one of the most successful raiders in the Pro Kabaddi League.
 In the 2016 season, he was the second highest scorer with 261 points.